YanyangChen/analytica/Common.md

 and other related actions, we also sometimes say that the OS provides a standard library to applications.

-  * Finally, because virtualization allowsmany programs to run (thus sharing the CPU), and many programs to concurrently access their own instructions and data (thus sharingmemory), andmany programs to access devices (thus sharing disks and so forth), the OS is sometimes known as a resource manager.
-Each of the CPU, memory, and disk is a resource of the system; it is thus the operating system’s role to manage those resources, doing so efficiently or fairly or indeed with many other possible goals in mind.
+  * Finally, because virtualization allows many programs to run (thus sharing the CPU), and many programs to concurrently access their own instructions and data (thus sharing memory), andmany programs to access devices (thus sharing disks and so forth), the OS is sometimes known as a resource manager.
+Each of the **CPU, memory, and disk** is a resource of the system; it is thus the operating system’s role to manage those resources, doing so efficiently or fairly or indeed with many other possible goals in mind.